appvia/tako/README.md

 ```

 _Kev_ has now been initialised and configured.
 It has,
-- Started tracking the `docker-compose.yaml` file as the _Source application manifest_.
+- Started tracking the `docker-compose.yaml` file as the _source application definition_.
 - Inferred configuration details from the `docker-compose.yaml` file.
 - Assigned sensible defaults for any config it couldn't infer.
 - Created `local` (useful for testing on our own machine) and `staging` (useful for testing on a remote machine) _Compose environment overrides_.

 It has also generated three files:
-- `kev.yaml`, a manifest that describes our _Source application manifest_ and _Compose environment overrides_.
+- `kev.yaml`, a manifest that describes our _source application definition_ and _Compose environment overrides_.
 - `docker-compose.kev.*.yaml`, two files to represent our _Compose environment overrides_.

 ##### Manifest: kev.yaml